BCsl/Accumulation/android/Android SDK/ScrollView.md

     switch (action & MotionEvent.ACTION_MASK) {
         case MotionEvent.ACTION_MOVE: { //通过和mTouchSlop比较来判断
-            /*
-             * mIsBeingDragged == false, otherwise the shortcut would have caught it.
-Check
-             * whether the user has moved far enough from his original down touch.
-             */
-            /*
-            * Locally do absolute value. mLastMotionY is set to the y value of the down event.
-            */
             final int activePointerId = mActivePointerId;
             if (activePointerId == INVALID_POINTER) {
                 // If we don't have a valid id, the touch down wasn't on content.